Set theory

 \[ n_1 < n_2 \iff n_1 \in n_2 \]

-\[ \text{WARNING! the next statement is the axiom of choice, kinda controversial.} \]
+\[ \text{WARNING!
+The next statement is the axiom of choice, kinda controversial.} \]

 \[ ∀(S) \cdot S ¬= Ø: \exists (x) \cdot x \in S \]